autopkg/MLBZ521-recipes/README.md

 Recipes for both base and patch installers are available.
 Download recipe expects the installer is available in an "offline repository".
 The download recipe can be used for either the base or patch installers and unique pkg and jss recipes are needed for additional steps.

+There is a **LEGACY** version of the recipes for the v26 and older installer type.

-In my environment my base package installs to a custom environment (instead of five folders deep), just in case someone has installed SPSS in a different location somehow, in the Patch.pkg recipe, the postinstall script that "handles the upgrade" searches the `/Applications` folder for the version of SPSS being upgraded and will inject the path into the install.properties file so it does not need to be specified in the INSTALL_PROPERTIES override variable below, which is described below.
+(This _only_ applies to the **LEGACY** recipes) In my environment my base package installs to a custom environment (instead of five folders deep), just in case someone has installed SPSS in a different location somehow, in the Patch.pkg recipe, the postinstall script that "handles the upgrade" searches the `/Applications` folder for the version of SPSS being upgraded and will inject the path into the install.properties file so it does not need to be specified in the INSTALL_PROPERTIES override variable below, which is described below.

 Available recipe types:
   * download
     * "download" from a offline repository
   * pkg
-    * base installer recipe includes a preinstall script to uninstall previous versions
-    * Variable overrides for:
+    * (**LEGACY**) Variable overrides for:
       * INSTALL_PROPERTIES
   		  * As the name suggests, this the "installer.properties" that allows you to customize the install of SPSS.
 The available parameters are included; customize for your environment.
       * INSTALL_JDK_CLI